nqntmqmqmb/phpRansomware/README.md

 # PHP-Ransomware
 ## Introduction
 Simple Ransomware coded in PHP for educational purposes only.<br>
-This ransomware was coded to demonstrate the concept of a ransomware through PHP - it's not to use for real attacks - <br>
+This ransomware was coded to demonstrate the concept of a ransomware through PHP.<br>
 The code is just ciphering & deciphering a directory with a key and an IV. <br>
-Actually searching how to detect the extension of a file when it has been deciphered...

 ## How to use
 ### Cipher